towers in the deep interior forest

 - Main Threats

 - None significant but vulnerable to trampling.
-Localised threats include trampling by hikers on walking tracks, forest clearance, and climate change reducing forest floor moisture.
-Populations near walking tracks are often damaged by foot traffic.
+Localised threats include foot traffic on walking tracks, forest clearance, and climate change reducing forest floor moisture.

 - Population

-- Not Threatened, but highly vulnerable to the trampling of heavy-footed hikers and the drying out of the forest understory.
-Common in undisturbed native forests throughout the North and South Islands, but populations near walking tracks are often damaged by foot traffic.
+- Not Threatened but highly vulnerable to trampling by hikers.
+Common in undisturbed native forests throughout North and South Islands.
+Populations near walking tracks are often damaged.

 - Conservation Status